2020 Lamar Cardinals football team

 The 2020 Lamar Cardinals football team represented Lamar University in the 2020–21 NCAA Division I FCS football season as a member of the Southland Conference.
 The Cardinals were led by first-year head coach Blane Morgan and played their home games at Provost Umphrey Stadium.
 Originally scheduled to play an eleven-game regular season schedule in 2020, the Cardinals played shortened 6 game schedule in Spring 2021 with all games against conference members due to the COVID19 Pandemic.
 The Cardinals finished the season with a 2–4 overall record.
 The conference record was also 2–4 tied for fifth place with McNeese.

-Previous season

-The Cardinals finished the season with a 4–8 overall record.
-They were 2–7 in Southland play finishing in eleventh place.
-After receiving a contract extension through the 2021 season at the conclusion of the 2018 season, head coach Mike Schultz was relieved of his duties after the 2019 season completed.